JuliaPraxis/Naming/guides/Iteration.md

 While this practice is not generally appropriate; when an integer range is used for
 iteration or comprehension, a UnitRange{&thinsp;Int&thinsp;} or a StepRange{&thinsp;Int, Int&thinsp;},
-it is alright to do.
-If you do this, unless the integer range is so well named that
+it is alright.
+If you do this, either name the integer range so a nonexpert understands
-a nonexpert will understand the meaning of the iterate, have a comment with its meaning.
+the meaning of the iterate, or include a comment giving its specific meaning.

 ```julia
 function example( scores::Vector{Int} )